 These standards require communication of significant matters related to the financial statement audit that are relevant to the responsibilities of those charged with governance in overseeing the financial reporting process.
 Such matters are communicated in the remainder of this letter or have previously been communicated during other phases of the audit.
 The standards do not require the auditor to design procedures for the purpose of identifying other matters to be communicated with those charged with governance.

 An audit of the financial statements does not relieve management or those charged with governance of their responsibilities.
+Our engagement letter more specifically describes your responsibilities.

-Qualitative Aspects of Significant Accounting Policies and Practices experience BKD
+Qualitative Aspects of Significant Accounting Policies and Practices

 Significant Accounting Policies